kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 <exercise name='Exercise 1.03: Declarative approach'>

-In your "Log output" application create the folder for manifests and move your deployment into a declarative file.
+In your "Log output" application create a folder for manifests and move your deployment into a declarative file.

 Make sure everything still works by restarting and following logs.